Sapphire Gemstones: The Crown Jewel of the Corundum Family

 A reputable laboratory certification from GRS Swisslab or GIA (Gemological Institute of America) is important.
 Locally, there are experienced independent gemological laboratories which certify coloured gemstones.
 They are equipped with sophisticated technology able to identify various types of heat-treatment.
 We certainly won’t trust an in-house certification for quality assurance.

-Sapphire goes beyond the mentioned rare colours, extending to colour-change varieties that shift from purple to blue and blue to purple.
-Definitely, they do not change depending on individual mood, but under different light conditions.
-Under natural daylight, it exhibits a mix of blue and purple tones.
+Sapphire goes beyond static colours, extending to colour-change varieties that shift from purple to blue and blue to purple.
+This phenomenon is dictated by different light conditions.
+Under natural daylight, it may exhibit a mix of blue and purple tones, but change completely under incandescent light.

 Padparadscha – The Rarest Sapphire of Them All